-The Kleinpolderplein (1968) is the largest traffic junction in the Netherlands.
-It is expected that it will be car-free within ten years.
-That is why CBK Rotterdam and Observatorium made a start in 2011 on a sculpture park under the flyovers.
-15 black pedestals are placed in a grid, filled with orphan images; these are works of art that have to be 'left over' or 'gone' elsewhere in the city for some reason.
+Kleinpolderplein (1968) is the largest traffic junction in the Netherlands.
+It is expected that it will become car-free within ten years.
+That is why, in 2011, CBK Rotterdam and Observatorium started a sculpture park under the flyovers.
+In a grid are placed 15 black pedestals, which are filled with orphan images; these are works of art that elsewhere in the city 'have disappeared' or 'have to go' for some reason.

 Three works of art were placed in the autumn of 2012:

-- A bust of Bernard Diamant (1872-1936) from Han Rehm.
-Bernard Diamant was a musician, conductor and director of the Royal Christian Oratory Vereeniging Excelsior.
-The bust was originally placed on 31 January 1938 in the Doelen.
+- A bust of it Bernard Diamant (1872-1936) from Han Rehm.
+Bernard Diamant was a musician, conductor and director of the Koninklijke Christelijke Oratorium Vereeniging Excelsior.
+The bust was originally placed in De Doelen on January 31, 1938.
 It was a tribute to a great Rotterdam talent.
-Artist Han Rehm (Rotterdam, 1908 - 1970) made the famous statue, among other things The load carrier, placed on Hillelaan in 1950 and later moved to Waalhaven.
+Artist Han Rehm (Rotterdam, 1908 - 1970) made the famous sculpture, among other things The load carrier, placed on Hillelaan in 1950 and later moved to Waalhaven.

-- Sculpture by artist Ru de Gier (Rotterdam, 1921 - 2004), the title and origin of which are unknown.
-A typical reconstruction show.
-Probably made for a primary school that has since been demolished as part of the percentage scheme for the visual arts, around 1963.
+- Sculpture by artist Ru de Gier (Rotterdam, 1921 - 2004), of which the title and origin are unknown.
+A typical reconstruction performance.
+Probably made for a primary school that has since been demolished as part of the percentage scheme for visual arts, circa 1963.
 De Gier was a specialist in this genre.

-- Artwork without a title from Wim van der Horst (1949) and George Degenhart (1936) consisting of ten stainless steel elements.
-Originally placed on the Ammersooiseplein in 1989 as part of the urban renewal of the Agniesebuurt.
+- Artwork without title Wim van der Horst (1949) and George Degenhart (1936) consisting of ten stainless steel elements.
+Originally placed in 1989 on the Ammersooiseplein as part of the urban renewal of the Agniesebuurt.
 In 1994 the elements were moved to Benthemplein.
-This square was redesigned in 2012 and CBK Rotterdam was approached for the relocation of the 'banks'.
+In 2012 this square was redesigned and CBK Rotterdam was approached to relocate the 'benches'.

 In 2015 it became Solar head from Carel Kneulman placed on the Kleinpolderplein.
 Kneulman (1915-2008) was an experimental sculptor and best known for the image The sweetheart (1960) in Amsterdam, the meeting point of the Provo's.
 The wall relief Blooming celebration (1955) at the former Thalia cinema on the Kruiskade is also by him.
 The expressive Solar head (1963) is a flat bronze plastic of 2 meters high and used to stand on a schoolyard.
-December 2019 is it Solar head lent to the Municipality of Amsterdam and Vereniging Wonen Willemspark for five years.
-The statue is temporarily located in the park of the Emmaplein among other works of art by the collective collective Groep A'dam.
+December 2019 is it Solar head on loan for five years to the Municipality of Amsterdam and Vereniging Wonen Willemspark.
+The statue is temporarily standing in the park of Emmaplein among other works of art by the artist collective Groep A'dam.

 Two more works were added to the sculpture park in 2016.
 Work Shifts consists of five stainless steel plates, which were found in a depot.
-These plates were part of the ten benches of Van der Horst and Degenhart, which were already placed in the sculpture park in 2012.
-This way the artwork can be seen in its entirety again.
-There is also a stainless steel tower with a pigeon on top, coming from the Heemkerkschool in Feijenoord.
+These plates were part of the ten benches by Van der Horst and Degenhart, which were already placed in the sculpture park in 2012.
+In this way the artwork can be seen again in its entirety.
+There is also a stainless steel tower with a pigeon placed on top, from the Heemkerk school in Feijenoord.
 Artist and year of this work are unknown.

 Five works were unveiled on Kleinpolderplein on September 29, 2018: